 I just found her a few weeks ago and had never even heard of her.
 Of course, I had heard of her husband, Tom Segura, who is also quite funny.

-Amy Schumer is NOT for everyone but this is one of my favorite stand-up specials of hers and it’s not only because it was filmed at the Chicago Theater.
+Amy Schumer is NOT for everyone, but this is one of my favorite stand-up specials of hers and it’s not only because they filmed it at the Chicago Theatre.

 Who are some of your most favorite comedians?